 The benefits of the Employee Retention Credit (ERC) include being able to take a 70% tax credit.
 The credit covers up to $10,000 per employee for wages paid during each quarter of 2021.
 This COVID-19 relief package from the federal government is both a blessing and a curse.

 As if dealing with the government and IRS isn’t stressful enough, the program has undergone constantly changing rules and deadlines.
-This leaves many businesses not quite sure where their business stands on receiving ERC, especially the nonrefundable portion of the tax credit.
+This leaves many businesses not quite sure where their business stands on receiving ERC, especially the non-refundable portion of employee retention credit of the tax credit.
 Many businesses don’t even realize that they can file for the ERC in 2022.

 We’re going to add to your ERC stress, but we’ll also give you the tools to navigate it.
-Are you aware there is a non-refundable section of the employee retention tax credit program?
+Are you aware there is a non-refundable portion of the employee retention credit program?
 If you find yourself going “huh?” keep reading to learn all about it.

 Do Businesses Pay Back COVID Relief Employee Retention Credits?